-(a) in the preparation of the annual accounts the applicable accounting standardshad been followed along with proper explanation relating to material departures;
+(a) That in the preparation of the annual accounts the applicable accounting standardshad been followed along with proper explanation relating to material departures;

-(c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+(c) That proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

 M/s.
 K.S.
 Rao & Co Chartered Accountants (Firm Regn No. 003109S) were appointed asAuditors of the Company for five financial years w.e.f FY 2016-17 at the 48th AnnualGeneral Meeting of the Company.

 Your Directors had on the recommendation of the Audit Committee appointed M/s.
-RaoMurthy & Associates Cost Accountants to audit the cost records of the Company for thefinancial year 2019-20 on a remuneration of Rs.2 lakhs(Exclusive of applicable taxes)plus out of pocket expenses.
+RaoMurthy & Associates Cost Accountants to audit the cost records of the Company for thefinancial year 2019-20 on a remuneration of Rs.
+250000/- (Exclusive of applicable taxes)plus out of pocket expenses.
 As required under the Companies Act 2013 the remunerationpayable to the cost auditor is required to be placed before the Members in a generalmeeting for their approval.
 Accordingly a Resolution seeking Member's approval for theremuneration payable to M/s.
 Rao Murthy & Associates.
 Cost Auditors is included inthe Notice of the Annual General Meeting.

-M/s.Brahmayya & Co Chartered Accountant were appointed as Internal Auditors undersection 138 of the Companies Act 2013 for the financial year 2016-17.
+M/s.Brahmayya & Co Chartered Accountant were appointed as Internal Auditors undersection 138 of the Companies Act 2013 for the financial year 2018-19.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and read withRules made thereunder the Board had appointed Thirupal Gorige & Associates LLPPractising Company Secretaries to undertake the Secretarial Audit of the Company for thefinancial year 2016-17.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and read withRules made thereunder the Board had appointed Thirupal Gorige & Associates LLPPractising Company Secretaries to undertake the Secretarial Audit of the Company for thefinancial year 2018-19.
 The Secretarial Audit Report is enclosed herewith as Annexure-4.

 PARTICULARS OF EMPLOYEES:

-As required by provisions of section 197 of the Companies Act 2013 read with Rule 5(2)and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 except Mr. V.P.
-Mahendra Vice Chairman & Managing Director and Mr. K.U.Subbaiah Chief Executive Officer the details of which are given in Annexure-1.
+As required by provisions of section 197 of the Companies Act 2013 read with Rule 5(2)and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014.
+The salary details of designated employees are given in Annexure-1.